 Most sandwich shops use a similar layout for the counter where staff make your sandwich.
 The counter is organized as a row of several clusters of bins of pre-cut ingredients.
-The person who's making your sandwich doesn't need to do any chopping or any other food prep.
+The person making your sandwich doesn't need to do any chopping or any other food prep.
 They don't have to open a jar of mustard or mayo.
 Everything is neatly laid out to minimize the time it takes to make a sandwich.

 In other words, these sandwich shops structure their ingredients to optimize solve a problem: creating lots of sandwiches while still giving customers a decent range of options to choose from.